DuyNguyen1879/docker-lab-tutorial/content/administration.md

     rm -rf *.csr
     rm -rf *.cnf

+We'll keep the ``ca-key.pem`` key in case we need to sign other certificates against the same Certification Authority.

 ### Enable TLS verification
 On the server, stop the docker engine and edit the docker daemon ``/etc/docker/daemon.json`` configuration file as following
 ```json